-The eastern margin of Alliance Business Park is traversed by Edgars Creek, an ephemeral waterway supporting native riparian vegetation.
+The southern third of 165 - 195 O'Herns Road is traversed by Edgars Creek, an ephemeral waterway supporting native riparian vegetation.
 GGF is known to occur in constructed wetlands on Edgars Creek to the north of and south of O'Herns Road (Biosis Research 2012).
-It is likely that GGF use Edgars Creek to disperse throughout the landscape, including the section within Alliance Business Park.
+It is likely that GGF use Edgars Creek to disperse throughout the landscape, including the section within this eastern extension of Alliance Business Park.
 Within the study area, Edgars Creek currently supports few inherent habitat values for GGF activity other than its value as a route for dispersal.
-There are no areas within the study area that are likely to be used as a breeding site and targeted survey within the study area failed to detect the species (Biosis Research 2012).
+There are no areas within the study area that are likely to be used as a breeding site and targeted survey within the study area failed to detect the species (Biosis 2017).